nyCloud/stack_edit_notes/SLAM/Study Notes - SLAM.md

 $$ \theta = arccos(\frac{tr(R)-1}{2}) $$
 Then solve eigen of function;
 $$ Rn=n\;\;\;(eigenval=1)$$
+In order to get rotation vector, there is
 After this we got:
 $$ J = \frac {sin \theta}{\theta}I + (1-\frac{sin\theta}{\theta})aa^T+\frac{1-cos\theta}{\theta}\hat a$$
 and